33themes/ttt-social/readme.txt

 *Instagram widget is limited to the connected account?*
 No, after connect an Instagram account you can connect with any other you want, and use the widget any times you want where each one can have a different account.

+*Connecting Instagram get this error {"code": 400, "error_type": "OAuthException", "error_message": "Redirect URI does not match registered redirect URI"} ?*
+It´s because Instagram APP need the specification of the site domain, if not match with the domain in where you are installing the plugin will show this message.
+Go to https://instagram.com/developer/register/ and create your own Instagram APP, replace the tokens key and secret with the one ones and will work.

 *Pinterest and Vimeo don´t need any API connection?*
 No, :)

 *Why not Youtube?*
 It´s in our roadmap for future updates.